Jubeki/doctor-olivier-medical-practice/README.md

 # Doctor Olivier &ndash; Medical Practice

 Write up a business description of the activities of an organization and how they are to be supported by the new website.

 Company Information:
 - Hausarzt Praxis
-- Prof. Dr. Dr. Med.
+- Prof. Dr. Dr. med.
 Corey B. Olivier

 1. Define the title of the website, choose a suitable domain name (making sure that it is still available) and provide a brief explanation of its purpose.
     * Title: Doctor Olivier &ndash; Medical Practice